Some interesting articles about Steadicams

 to hold a static frame at the end, or in this case in the middle, of a

-shot so that there is a clean point for the editor to cut into the reverse.
+shot so that there is a clean point for the editor to cut into the

-and it can sometimes be quite a battle to get a usable picture out of
+cameras vary considerably and it can sometimes be quite a battle to get

-them - whereas, of course, when shooting on video, you get a nice broadcast
+a usable picture out of them - whereas, of course, when shooting on

 With film shoots it's become common practise to record the shot onto